 And unfortunately as too many property owners discover, to their horror, too late — this is what tenant protection and the existence of legal aid agencies like the East Bay Community Law Center and Eviction Defense Center means in Oakland and Berkeley — it means property owners can face egregiously unjust and truly horrible situations where “justice” apparently means the right of tenants to steal from the landlord and be allowed to stay for months without paying rent, or even possibly, be permitted to stay and continue extensively destroying and vandalizing the property.

-Hence Suzanne had no choice but to allow John to remain for another 6 months in this apartment which he was tearing apart piece by piece and selling these pieces.
-His daily “work” was that of a recycling/trash scavenger, and he was observed in other places around the city, raiding trash and recycling cans to find things to sell.
+Hence Edith had no choice but to allow John to remain for another 6 months in this apartment which he was tearing apart piece by piece and selling these pieces.
+His daily “work” was that of a recycling/trash scavenger, and those interviewed for this story stated that they had observed him in other places around the city, raiding trash and recycling cans to find things to sell.
 A couple other tenants in the building on Excelsior Blvd in Oakland, when interviewed, hypothesized that John’s bizarre, destructive and at times aggressive behavior might be explained by drug use.
 It would be consistent with substance abuse, to see someone do as John did and tear apart their apartment, selling it piece by piece, to fuel a substance addiction.
 After John was evicted, drug paraphernalia was found in the apartment.

 John had 2 other criminal charges — one for vandalism and one for unauthorized entry of a dwelling house, or trespassing.

-Because of the “tenant protection” offered by the legal organizations which provide free legal aid to tenants (but never to property owners — when I inquired at the East Bay Community Law Center whether they offered help to low income landlords, the person I asked replied with a smirk, “sorry, we don’t help landlords“) , it was not until March 12 2015 when she was actually able to legally evict John Kaipaka from the studio apartment on Excelsior Blvd, which he had spent the last many months continually destroying.
+Because of the “tenant protection” offered by the legal organizations which provide free legal aid to tenants (but never to property owners — when to do research on the matter, I once inquired at the East Bay Community Law Center whether they offered help to low income landlords, the person I asked replied with a smirk, “sorry, we don’t help landlords“) , it was not until March 12 2015 when she was actually able to legally evict John Kaipaka from the studio apartment on Excelsior Blvd, which had been gradually destroyed over the last many months.

-John’s attorneys filed an answer to the unlawful detainer, which ridiculously accused the landlord of causing the damage that John had done, stating that property owner Suzanne had “breached the warranty of habitability.”
-John’s East Bay Community Law Center attorney Philip Hernandez accused Suzanne of “retaliating” against John when he asked for repairs to his unit, repairs necessitated by his own massive vandalizing of the unit.
+John’s attorneys filed an answer to the unlawful detainer, which ridiculously accused the landlord of causing the damage that had occurred during John’s tenancy there, stating that property owner Edith had “breached the warranty of habitability.”
+John’s East Bay Community Law Center attorney Philip Hernandez accused Edith of “retaliating” against John when he asked for repairs to his unit, repairs necessitated by his own massive vandalizing of the unit.